 Q. What kind of Player do you Need to be to Join Union.
 What attributed would you need to possess to be a player PSV Union coaches would be interested in coaching?

 “To be a part of PSV Union, you have to be a certain kind of player.
 You have to always be hungry to learn.
 Attitude is a HUGE part of being a soccer player, and without a good attitude it is very hard to improve.
 You have to have respect for your coaches, your teammates and yourself.
 Finally, you have to have the drive to be your best.
 Focus, determination, and dedication are three qualities a player must have to be successful at PSV Union.”

 Annie Kingman, a member of our 95G team, wrote to us some years ago about her progress and development as a player at PSV Union, and her passion for soccer.
 Annie’s story was so impressive that it was selected to be posted on the NorCal Premier League blog "The Far Post Report" as well.
 It is an inspirational account of how a young player took her love for the sport, along with teaching and a good learning environment, and infused her own hard work and a lot of dedication, to rise through the ranks and become one of the most promising young talents in US youth soccer today.

 Here is a story about a player who loves soccer; and who is using that love to bring her “skills and game” to new levels of excellence.
-It is not statistically possible that all young players can become National ranked players, but almost all young players who love soccer can – over time – become excellent players and benefit physically and socially from their involvement with such a challenging and demanding sport.
+It is not statistically possible that all young players can become top players, but almost all young players who love soccer can – over time – become excellent players and benefit physically and socially from their involvement with such a challenging and demanding sport.

 Here is the Annie Kingman story in her own words.
 Please send us other stories about young players who love our wonderful sport!
 Thank you Annie for bringing such a great attitude to our wonderful sport - and thank you for sharing your experiences!
 (Norcal Premier Admin- Herb Ziemer)